wiggle-bin/wiggle-bin/Build-Electronics.md

 After installing Home Assistant follow the [ESPHome start guide](https://esphome.io/guides/getting_started_hassio.html).

-### WiggleBin Central: Connecting the WiggleBin sensors with WiggleHome
+### WiggleBin

+The core of the WiggleBin is an M5Stack camera which is connected to multiple I2C sensors and actuators.

-WiggleBin can be made with or without a camera.
-This document describes the WiggleBin with a M5Stack camera connected to sensors and actuators over I2C.
-When no camera is needed a Raspberry Pico W or ESP device can be used instead.
+> WiggleBin can also be made without a camera to save some money.
+Instead use a Raspberry Pico W or ESP device.

 This is the YAML config for HomeAssistant/EspHome.

 > Not using HomeAssistant?
-Arduino code is available under [/Code/WiggleBinCentral/](/Code/WiggleBinCentral/)
+Arduino code is available under [/Code/WiggleBin/](/Code/WiggleBin/)

 ```yaml
 esphome: